hilalguleryuz/capstone_data_analysis_project/README.md

 ## 🚀 Capstone Project: Northwind Trade Company

 For this capstone project, I conducted an in-depth analysis of the Northwind Trade Company dataset.
-The goal was to extract strategic insights that could improve the company’s operational efficiency, customer retention, and profitability.
+The goal was to extract strategic insights that could improve the company’s operational efficiency, and profitability.
 I employed **SQL, Python**, and **Power BI** to query, analyze, and visualize the data.

 ### 📊 Project Summary: